Privacy Policy

 What we use it for

-The bulk of your data is used to operate Fluxer.
-Concretely, that means creating and managing your account, routing your messages to the right recipients, and keeping the features working end to end.
+• Operating Fluxer: creating and managing your account, routing messages to the right recipients, and keeping features working end to end.

-A portion goes into security and abuse prevention: blocking unauthorised access, investigating abuse, fraud, and spam, and enforcing our Terms of Service and Community Guidelines.
+• Security and abuse prevention: blocking unauthorised access; investigating abuse, fraud, and spam; enforcing our Terms of Service and Community Guidelines.

-Aggregate metrics are used to maintain and improve the service.
-They show which features are used, how performance is holding up, and where bugs occur.
+• Maintenance and improvement: aggregate metrics showing which features are used, how performance is holding up, and where bugs occur.
 The data involved is error rates and feature counts, not message or file content.

-The remainder is processed because the law requires it, or because we need it to respond to valid legal requests and to protect the safety, rights, and property of our users, the public, and Fluxer.
+• Legal: meeting legal requirements, responding to valid legal requests, and protecting the safety, rights, and property of our users, the public, and Fluxer.

 What we do not use it for

-Your messages, files, voice or video calls, and anything else you create or share on Fluxer will never be used for any of the following:
+Your messages, files, voice or video calls, and anything else you create or share on Fluxer will never be used for:

 3.1 Lawful bases for processing (GDPR)

-For readers in the EEA, the UK, or any other jurisdiction that requires a lawful basis for data processing, the mapping below sets out how we justify each category.
+For readers in the EEA, the UK, or any other jurisdiction requiring a lawful basis:

 Legal obligations (Article 6(1)(c)).
-Processing driven by legal requirements, including accounting, tax, and bookkeeping under Swedish law, responses to lawful requests from public authorities, and compliance with applicable data protection, security, and consumer laws.
+Accounting, tax, and bookkeeping under Swedish law, responses to lawful requests from public authorities, and compliance with applicable data protection, security, and consumer laws.

 Consent (Article 6(1)(a)).
-A smaller set of processing relies on your consent, such as optional communications or specific cookie uses on our marketing site where local law requires consent.
-Consent can be withdrawn at any time through your settings or by writing to us.
-Withdrawal does not affect processing that was lawful before it was withdrawn.
+A smaller set of processing, such as optional communications or specific cookie uses on our marketing site where local law requires consent.
+Consent can be withdrawn at any time through your settings or by writing to us; withdrawal does not affect processing that was lawful beforehand.

 3.2 IP address geolocation

-Your IP address is used to determine approximate location (city, region, country) for a defined set of reasons:
+Your IP address is used to determine approximate location (city, region, country) to:

-- showing you where your account is currently signed in, for security monitoring
+• show you where your account is currently signed in

-We prefer a fully local geolocation database for these lookups whenever it can answer the question.
+We prefer a fully local geolocation database (MaxMind GeoIP, downloaded periodically and queried entirely on our own servers, with no per-lookup network call to a third party) whenever it can answer the question.

 Automated regional access decisions.
-Where local law requires platforms to verify user age, we rely on automated regional restrictions driven primarily by IP geolocation instead of asking for government ID uploads or biometric scans.
-Those methods are more invasive than we are willing to require for general access.
-This approach can affect whether you can use Fluxer, or specific features, from a given region.
+Where local law requires platforms to verify user age, we rely on automated regional restrictions driven primarily by IP geolocation instead of government ID uploads or biometric scans, which are more invasive than we are willing to require for general access.
+This can affect whether you can use Fluxer, or specific features, from a given region.

 4. Who we share data with, and who we do not